Paradoxical behavior in Collatz sequences: Heuristic analysis

 \section{Heuristic analysis}

 In the proof of Theorem \ref{th:par_length}, we used the lower bound on the first term $n$ to increase the lower bound on the number $j$ of iterations, and vice versa.
-If one could extend the tables of delay and maximum excursion records, it is likely that those bounds could be further improved.
+If one could extend the tables of delay and maximum excursion records, it is likely that these bounds could be further improved.
 The recent progress in the computational verification of the Collatz conjecture made by Barina \cite{Bar21} did not permit to extend the table of delay records as the method used was primarily targeting the stopping time and the delay was not computed.
-Nevertheless, if we extrapolate from this process, we may assume that it can be indefinitely repeated, so that the existence of a paradoxical sequence starting from a large integer would be ruled out.
-Heuristically, this leads us to formulate the conjecture below.
+Nevertheless, if we extrapolate from this process, we may assume that it can be indefinitely repeated, ruling out the existence of a paradoxical sequence starting from a large integer.

 \begin{conjecture} There is no paradoxical sequence for the function $T$ whose first term is greater than 4614. \end{conjecture}

 Observe that this conjecture is stronger than both the Collatz and the CST conjectures, according to Corollary \ref{cor:par_col}.